advancedroboticsaws/angel/README.md

 * Upload firmware to left/right wheel
 	1. Open `vnh5019_base.ino` with Arduino IDE on your PC.
-	2. Please go to line 8 and 9.
-Uncomment one of these two lines according to which wheel you are about to do the uploading.
+	2. **Important!
+Please go to line 8 and 9.
+Uncomment one of these two lines according to which wheel you are about to do the uploading. **
 	3. Modify Arduino PWM Frequency in Arduino IDE.

 		Copy